gideon-grossman/artist_quicklinks/README.md

 # Artist Quicklinks Page

-### I built a landing page similar to LinkTree, to make it easy for my fans to find my music and buy merch.
+### I built a landing page similar to [LinkTree](Linktree | The Only Link You'll Ever Needhttps://linktr.ee), to make it easy for my fans to hear my music and buy merch.

 ![Quicklinks_Screenshot](src/assets/SiteScreenShot.png)